yamunariver/Az104/README.md

+## You have a Basic Azure App Service plan that contains a web app.

+You need to ensure that the web app can scale automatically when the CPU percentage goes beyond 80 percent for a duration of 15 minutes.

+Which two actions should you perform?
+Each correct answer presents part of the solution.

+Select all answers that apply.

+Configure a deployment slot.

+Configure a scaling condition to scale based on a metric, and then add the rules.

+Configure a scaling condition to scale based on an instance count, and then set the instance count.

+Scale out the App Service plan.

+Scale up the App Service plan.
+## Exp: Scale up the web app by adding more CPU, memory, and disk space to fulfill the requirement.
+Increase the number of virtual machine instances that run the app.
+The scale settings take only seconds to apply and affect all the apps in the App Service plan.
+Then, you must set up a scaling condition with the required metrics to scale up/down and scale out/in when certain thresholds are met.

 ## You have an Azure subscription that contains multiple resource groups and Azure App Service web apps.
 A resource group named RG1 hosts a web app named appservice1.
 The App Service uses an imported SSL certificate.

 You create a resource group named RG2.